 A variety of symptoms may be indirectly related to, but are not always caused by, high blood pressure, such as:

 - Blood spots in the eyes

-Yes, blood spots in the eyes, or subconjunctival hemorrhage, are more common in people with diabetes or high blood pressure, but neither condition causes the blood spots.
-Floaters in the eyes are not related to high blood pressure.
-However, an ophthalmologist may be able to detect damage to the optic nerve caused by untreated HBP.
+Blood spots in the eyes (subconjunctival hemorrhage) are more common in people with diabetes or high blood pressure, but neither condition causes the blood spots.
+Floaters in the eyes are also not related to high blood pressure.
+However, an eye doctor (ophthalmologist) may be able to detect damage to the optic nerve caused by untreated high blood pressure.

 - Facial flushing

 Facial flushing occurs when blood vessels in the face dilate.
-The red, burning face can occur unpredictably or in response to certain triggers such as sun exposure, cold weather, spicy foods, wind, hot drinks and skin-care products.
-Facial flushing can also occur with emotional stress, exposure to heat or hot water, alcohol consumption and exercise, all of which can raise blood pressure temporarily.
-While facial flushing may occur while your blood pressure is higher than usual, HBP is not the cause of facial flushing.
+It can occur unpredictably or in response to certain triggers such as sun exposure, cold weather, spicy foods, wind, hot drinks and skin-care products.
+Facial flushing can also occur with emotional stress, exposure to heat or hot water, alcohol consumption and exercise — all of which can raise blood pressure temporarily.
+While facial flushing may occur while your blood pressure is higher than usual, high blood pressure is not the cause of facial flushing.

-Although it is not caused by HBP, dizziness can be a side effect of some high blood pressure medications.
-Nonetheless, dizziness should not be ignored, especially if you notice a sudden onset.
+While dizziness can be a side effect of some blood pressure medications, it is not caused by high blood pressure.
+However, dizziness should not be ignored, especially if the onset is sudden.
 Sudden dizziness, loss of balance or coordination and trouble walking are all warning signs of a stroke.
-HBP is one of the leading risk factors for stroke.
+High blood pressure is a leading risk factor for stroke.

 This content was last reviewed October 2016.